 Internships for graduate credit are available in selected programs to full-time and part-time graduate students who have completed at least 18 graduate credits.
 Internships must be started and completed within a single academic term.
 Each candidate must submit a formal internship application, a resume, and a letter of intent to the COCE Advising Office during the first two weeks of the term prior to the internship term to set the placement process in motion.
-The Career Development Center houses internship resources and its staff are available to assist graduate students in seeking internship sites.

-Foreign students in F-1 status must have authorization from International Student Services prior to beginning their work experiences and must have completed nine consecutive months as full-time students.
+International students in F-1 status must have authorization from International Student Services prior to beginning their work experiences and must have completed nine consecutive months as full-time students.
 J-1 students must have recommendations and descriptions of training objectives from the school dean or their advisors in order to obtain sponsor approval for specific employment.
 J-1 students whose DS-2019s were issued by Southern New Hampshire University should contact International Student Services; other J-1 students should contact their sponsors.